What does your social enterprise do?

 Why are you passionate about this cause?

 Open Barbers is informed by personal experience.
-I identify as transgender and have experienced a life-time of difficulties being served in hairdressers and barbershops.
+I identify as transgender and have experienced a lifetime of difficulties being served in hairdressers and barbershops.
 Ever since childhood, I found getting a haircut extremely embarrassing, uncomfortable and at times impossible.
-Barbershops would deny entry for being ‘men only’, unisex salons would charge a higher ‘women’s’ price, and hairdressers refused to cut it short enough because they said it wouldn’t suit me.
+Barbershops would deny me entry because they were for ‘men only’, unisex salons would charge a higher ‘women’s’ price, and hairdressers refused to cut my hair short enough because they said it wouldn’t suit me.

 What was your biggest challenge in starting your social enterprise?

 Our biggest challenge remains our capacity for growth.
 There is a high demand for our services, our clients are very loyal and they spread the word very well!
 We are performing a continuous juggling act of delivering haircut services, learning about and fulfilling our responsibilities as a Community Interest Company, and trying to grow the size of our space and team.
 It’s important to us that we hold onto our principles of being LGBTQ led, accessible and affordable so our main challenge is keeping all those balls in the air while moving forward at the same time!

 How has the School for Social Entrepreneurs supported you?